Click on an image to view it

 Confluence of Beaverdam Creek at the Brownsville City Boat Ramp.

-Sara Tripp and Don Bunnell show off a 25 inch and a 26 inch walleye collected during spring sampling at the Green River Lock and Dams.
+Sara Tripp and Don Bunnell show off a 25 inch and a 26 inch walleye collected and released during spring sampling at the Green River Lock and Dams.

-Kenny Atha holds a 17 inch sauger collected during spring sampling as part of the evaluation of the sauger stocking program that began in 2010.
+Kenny Atha holds a 17 inch sauger collected and released during spring sampling as part of the evaluation of the sauger stocking program that began in 2010.

 Alexander Creek Boat Ramp provides free public access to boaters and anglers in the middle portion of Pool 5.